-With October quickly coming to a close, November will be here before we know it!
-Something we like to remind our customers, and all Canadians, is that November is Diabetes Awareness Month, with World Diabetes Day being celebrated every year on November 14th.
+Something we like to remind our customers, and all Canadians, is Diabetes Awareness, with World Diabetes Day being celebrated every year on November 14th.
 We’d also like to shed light on the fact that detecting diabetes in an individual is possible through an eye exam!

 Here at Hakim Optical, we recommend to our customers that they should be partaking in an eye exam every 2-years, as vision and prescription needs can change over time.
 While these exams are important for making sure you are wearing the correct kind of eyewear, they are also important in identifying a very specific disease caused by diabetes, that being Diabetic Retinopathy (DR).